agastyaa-nar/my-portofolio-website/README.md

 # My Portofolio Website

 A modern, responsive personal portfolio website built with React, TypeScript, and Tailwind CSS.
-Features a futuristic neon design for dark mode and peaceful aesthetics for light mode, complete with interactive particle backgrounds and a contact form powered by Supabase.
+Features a futuristic neon design for dark mode and peaceful aesthetics for light mode, complete with interactive particle backgrounds and a contact form connected to excel.

 ## 🚀 Live Demo